 I applied through college or university and the process took 3 weeks - interviewed at Pitney Bowes.

 Interview Details – It was a 30-45 minute long interview, where the first part of it was mostly your standard behavioral questions, nothing out of the ordinary.
 Then the second half was a few technical questions, nothing entirely difficult, just some basic analog and digital electronics questions and a little design question.

 Interview Question – Nothing out of the ordinary Answer Question

 Very Easy Interview

-I applied online and the process took a day - interviewed at Pitney Bowes in May 2009.
+I applied online and the process took 4+ weeks - interviewed at Pitney Bowes in April 2011.

-I applied in-person and the process took 5 months - interviewed at Pitney Bowes in October 2010.
+I applied through an employee referral and the process took 5 months - interviewed at Pitney Bowes.

-I applied online and the process took 2 weeks - interviewed at Pitney Bowes in December 2010.
+I applied through other source and the process took 2 weeks - interviewed at Pitney Bowes in March 2009.

 Interview Details – Involved on interview by HR and 2 technical interviews involving a manager and several senior engineers.

 Interview Question – What are your career goals, "don't answer by saying advance to management" View Answer